Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![data1](/Lab/labpics/data1.png)

 2. Navigate to [Azure Portal ](http://ms.portal.azure.com "Azure Portal ").
-3. Navigate to the **resource group** that you created during the prelab, and then navigate to the **Azure Cosmos DB account** that you created during the prelab.
+3. Navigate to the resource group that you created during the prelab, and then navigate to the **Azure Cosmos DB account** that you created during the prelab.
 4. Select **Keys**.

 	![data5](/Lab/labpics/data5.png)

 5. Take the **URI** and **PRIMARY KEY** and copy it to a notepad or another document that you will have access to throughout the lab.
 You should label them **URI** and **PRIMARY KEY**.
-You'll need to copy them into your code later, so please take note and remember where you  are storing it.
+You'll need to copy them into your code later, so please take note and remember where you  are storing them.

 	![codes](/Lab/labpics/data13.PNG)